chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

 ``knife[:use_sudo_password]``

 ``knife[:user]`` and/or ``knife[:user_home]``
-   The user name used by knife to sign requests made by the API client to the Chef server.
+   The user name used by knife to sign requests made by the API client to the Chef Infra Server.
 Authentication fails if the user name does not match the private key.

 ``knife[:user_key]``
    Save a public key to the specified file name.